nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a004.md

 * In future we will be adding _Rebooking Reasons/Cancellation Reasons_ and other dynamics lists

 ## Input
-Applicable values for the {valueSetId}:
+Currently applicable values for the {valueSetId}:

 |Value Set ID|Description|
 |---|---|